zeciljain8197/Portfolio_Website/README.md

 If it doesn't then you can check the streamlit deployment logs and rectify the issue.

 ```
-<b>Note:</b> Deployment can be done on Streamlit, Heroku, Render or any other platform of your choice.
+Note: Deployment can be done on Streamlit, Heroku, Render or any other platform of your choice.
 ```